swisstopo/swissgeol-boreholes-config/README.md

 ~$ docker-compose up -d
 ```

+## Environment variables

+Container images are configured using a `.env` file passed at runtime.
+Refer to the [dotenv](./.env.template) template file for a complete list of the parameters and their documentation.

-## Automatic Updates for Docker Containers
+## Automatic Container Updates

-Docker containers automatically get updated with [Watchtower](https://containrrr.dev/watchtower/).
+Bohrdatenmanagementsystem Docker containers automatically get updated with [Watchtower](https://containrrr.dev/watchtower/).
 If a new image gets pushed to the registry Watchtower will automatically spin up a new container with the same options that were used when it was deployed initially.
-Refer to the [docker-compose.yml](./docker-compose.yml) for more details.
+Refer to the [dotenv](./.env.template) for scheduling options.

 ## License